 Reliability of supply is a key measure of the performance of the electrical network.
+Endeavour Energy utilises the following two metrics to track and measure its performance:

-System Average Interruption Duration Index (SAIDI) is the measure of the number of minutes on average that Endeavour Energy's customers are without electricity each year due to unplanned events.
-The following two metrics of SAIDI are used to understand reliability performance of the network:
+- System Average Interruption Duration Index (SAIDI) is the measure of the number of minutes on average that Endeavour Energy's customers are without electricity each year due to unplanned events; and, - System Average Interruption Frequency Index (SAIFI) is the measure of the number of outages on average that Endeavour Energy's customers are without electricity each year due to unplanned events.